- Last updated:

 It is intended that the guide be considered in conjunction with appropriate Queensland and Australian Standards and does not take precedent over the appropriate standard unless specifically stated in the guide.

 - formalise the traffic signal installation or modification process

 - ensure public safety and amenity is maintained and appropriate standards are adhered

 - assist those involved in the delivery of traffic signal assets.

 An application form to energise traffic signals is required to be signed off by an authorised council officer before traffic signals are permitted to be energised.

 Return the completed application form to council within seven days of contract award to firstname.lastname@example.org marked attention of Traffic and Transportation Unit.

-If you would like more information, please contact council's Traffic and Transportation Unit via the customer service centre.
+If you would like more information, please contact council - refer the Traffic and Transportation Unit.